Trinity College Dublin American Football: Shamrock Bowl Playoffs

 Trinity received a first-round bye in the playoffs and matched up in a rematch of the regular season classic with the Dublin Rebels.
-In the away match at a neutral venue, Triniy held the high power Rebels to a shutout.
+In the away match at a neutral venue, Trinity held the high power Rebels to a shutout.
 Advancing to the Shamrock Bowl, Trinity played a rematch of last year's Shamrock Bowl against the Belfast Trojans.

 2016 season

 On the back of a second Shamrock Bowl loss Trinity's 2016 season never got off the ground: a paltry 2–6 record was all the students had to show.
 Coming into the campaign Trinity lost a core part of the team to the expatriation of Offensive Coordinator Craig Marron, Offensive Weapon Rob McDowell, OL Kieran Coughlan, QB Dan Finnamore, WR Alex Gurnee.
 Beleaguered, Trinity went into the season trying out different offensive combinations none of which provided for a stable week in week out team like the previous years.
 The season began in November with an 8–6 loss to UL in the College Championships.
 Beginning the SBC season Trinity lost away to UCD 22–0.
 They rebounded the next week against Craigavon at home.
 A close home loss to UL followed.
 Then an ugly loss away to North Kildare in a game overshadowed with penalties made for a 1–3 record at the halfway point.
 The students gained back some players from key injuries and recorded a 31–0 shutout win in a home rematch with North Kildare.
 It would be their last win during a season marred by inconsistent play on both sides of the ball.
 Trinity nevertheless faced a strong UL team in the first round of the playoffs and lost by a missed XP 7–6, ending their 2016 regular season.
 Emerging from the 2–6 season was Conor O'Dwyer who with a strong season at Tight End, was named to the Irish National Team.
 Trinity also played an international fixture against the visiting NYPD Finest Football team.